PushpenderIndia/StoryScape/README.md

 ## Use case of Intel® Developer Cloud (IDC)
 - The platform utilizes Intel's Image Generation API (`Intel Optimised Stable Diffusion`) to transform the textual content into visually captivating comic panels
-- The web application triggers the Intel Text Generation API (`Intel Optimized Mistral7B`) to generate story script based on inputs.
+- The web application triggers the Intel Text Generation API (`Intel's Neural-Chat`) to generate story script based on inputs.

 ## Installation
 ```